code4recovery/central-query/README.md

 ### Events

-Ignore.
-These were added for testing, and will be removed.
+Ignore, unless testing server-side proof of concept.
+These were added for testing, and will eventually be removed after suitable e2e tests are added.

 ## Testing